 \[(\vec{x} \cdot \vec{q}_1-1)^2+(\vec{x} \cdot \vec{q}_2)^2 + 2 \alpha (\vec{x} \cdot \vec{q}_1)(\vec{x} \cdot \vec{1}_1) =1.\]

-Next, we use the fact that the center of such an ellipse is the critical point of the expression on the left-hand side (LHS) of the above.
+Before we express this in $xy$-coordinates, we want to use this expression to find the center of such an ellipse.
+It is known that the ellipse’s center is the critical point of the expression on the left-hand side (LHS) of the above.
 The gradient of the LHS is

 \[\vec{x} \cdot \vec{q}_i+\alpha \vec{x} \cdot \vec{q}_j-1=0\]